opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:function:: Mat cvarrToMat( const CvArr* arr, bool copyData=false, bool allowND=true, int coiMode=0 )

-    :param arr: Source ``CvMat``, ``IplImage`` , or  ``CvMatND`` .
+    :param arr: input ``CvMat``, ``IplImage`` , or  ``CvMatND``.

-    :param copyData: When it is false (default value), no data is copied and only the new header is created.
-In this case, the original array should not be deallocated while the new matrix header is used.
-If the parameter is true, all the data is copied and you may deallocate the original array right after the conversion.
+    :param copyData: when false (default value), no data is copied and only the new header is created, in this case, the original array should not be deallocated while the new matrix header is used; if the parameter is true, all the data is copied and you may deallocate the original array right after the conversion.

-    :param allowND: When it is true (default value), ``CvMatND`` is converted to 2-dimensional ``Mat``, if it is possible (see the discussion below).
-If it is not possible, or when the parameter is false, the function will report an error.
+    :param allowND: when true (default value), ``CvMatND`` is converted to 2-dimensional ``Mat``, if it is possible (see the discussion below); if it is not possible, or when the parameter is false, the function will report an error.

-    :param coiMode: Parameter specifying how the IplImage COI (when set) is handled.
+    :param coiMode: parameter specifying how the IplImage COI (when set) is handled.

         *  If  ``coiMode=0`` and COI is set, the function reports an error.